amplience/dc-integration-middleware/docs/dev/import.md

 ## Export middleware and init

+The Middleware API is a way to provide access to CORS-limited API methods from a browser.
+It's not recommended to use this, but the option is there for users who need the functionality.

 When using something like Next.js, or a similar route-based framework, this should be in `/pages/api/index.js`.
 This will essentially add the `/api` route to your project.
+Whether this route functions depends on if the `INTEGRATION_MIDDLEWARE_SERVER` environment variable is true, though it can also be changed via the `enableMiddleware` method.

 You should also export an init function.